JeschkeLab/DeerLab/docsrc/README.md

         pip install sphinx-gallery

+8) Install ghcontributors

+        pip install sphinxcontrib-ghcontributors

-8) Install M2R-2
+9) Install M2R-2

         pip install m2r2

+10) Force Sphinx version (in case it is updated by another package)

+        pip install sphinx==1.8.3 --force-reinstall

-9) Download and install dvissvgm from https://dvisvgm.de/Downloads/
+11) Download and install dvissvgm from https://dvisvgm.de/Downloads/

 ### Runnning the Sphinx builder

 To build the documentation from the source, call the Makefile or make.bat scripts:

-        #To compile using the cached data
+        # To compile using the cached data
         ./docsrc/make.bat
-        #To compile from scratch
+        # To compile from scratch
         ./docsrc/make.bat clean